 The Australian Government has asked the Productivity Commission to undertake a 9-month public inquiry into the regulatory burden on farm businesses.

 The issues paper covers a range of issues on which the Commission seeks information and feedback, and is intended to assist you in preparing a submission.

 Initial submissions were due by 12 February 2016.

-The inquiry report is expected to be handed to the Australian Government at a date yet to be confirmed.
+The inquiry report is expected to be handed to the Australian Government by 15 November 2016 (revised).